awsdocs/aws-codebuild-user-guide/doc_source/sample-pipeline-multi-input-output.md

 An AWS CodeBuild project can take more than one input source\.
 It can also create more than one output artifact\.
 This sample demonstrates how to use AWS CodePipeline to create a build project that uses multiple input sources to create multiple output artifacts\.
 For more information, see [Multiple Input Sources and Output Artifacts Sample](sample-multi-in-out.md)\.

  You can use a JSON\-formatted file that defines the structure of your pipeline, and then use it with the AWS CLI to create the pipeline\.
 Use the following JSON file as an example of a pipeline structure that creates a build with more than one input source and more than one output artifact\.
-Later in this sample you see how this file specifies the mulitiple inputs and outputs\.
+Later in this sample you see how this file specifies the multiple inputs and outputs\.
 For more information, see [AWS CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html)\.

 ```
 {